Alaska town buried in snow gets help digging out

 The repeated storms have also created problems in Valdez, another Prince William Sound port city that is coping with more than the usual abundance of snow.

-December snowfall in Valdez totaled a record 152 inches, Moore said, and so far 290 inches has fallen this winter.
+December snowfall in Valdez totaled a record 152 inches (3.86 meters), Moore said, and so far 290 inches (7.36 meters) has fallen this winter.
 The city is on pace for a record winter snow accumulation, he said.

 Local officials have issued avalanche warnings and put snow-clearing teams on overtime; one resident told Anchorage television station KTUU that he had to use a second-story window to exit his house.